About us

 In 2020, I met my future wife, Elizabeth.
 She completely transformed my vision of the human body and the art of movement.

-That deep connection eventually led to the development of MicroDosing.
+That deep connection eventually led to the development of MicroDosing Training approach.

 Hi, my name is Elizabeth Kokorina.
 My story begins in Russia, where I was born in 1992.
 Since childhood, dance has been more than just a hobby for me, it was my way of expressing myself.
 I grew up spending my time on stage and behind the curtains.
 That experience taught me the real work behind a performance: the discipline and effort that create the magic before the show even starts.
 I understood early on that movement isn't just art it is a deep human experience.